R is an interpreted computer language used primarily for statistical analysis.

 See the multiple comparisons ANOVA section above

-Plotting one variable as a function of another is very similar to creating a linear model: boxplot(y ~ a)
+Plotting one variable as a function of another is very similar to

 attach()

-the dataset you do not need to specify the data frame name here.New variables can also be calculated and plotted even if they are not in the original data frame:
+to specify the data frame name here.New variables can also be calculated and plotted even if they are not in the original data frame:

 Setting line widths for individual parts of the boxplot: